domagoj-bosnjak/SynthAorta/README.md

 Now you are ready to use the code!
 Each future function will require the InputPath variable.

 ## Loading a mesh:
-To load a mesh use the following function, assuming you are in the folder of the dataset: (otherwise, modify the filepaths in the loading function)
+To load a mesh use the following function:
 ```
 Mesh = SynthAortaLoadLinMesh(Index, RefLevel, InputPath);
 ```